Smart Health Calculators

 BMI for South Asians and Indians: Why the Standard Chart Doesn't Apply to You

 South Asians face higher health risks at a lower BMI.
-Learn the revised BMI cut-offs for Indians and Asians, why visceral fat matters more, and what to track instead.
+Learn India's 2025 revised obesity definition, the lower BMI cut-offs for Indians, and what to track instead.

 If you are South Asian or Indian, the standard BMI chart probably understates your health risk.
 The usual World Health Organization cut-offs - overweight at a BMI of 25 and obese at 30 - were calibrated mainly on White European populations, and they let too much risk slip through for people of South Asian descent.

-You should use lower thresholds: overweight starts at a BMI of 23 and obesity at around 27.5.
-These revised cut-offs come from the WHO 2004 expert consultation published in The Lancet, and India's own ICMR and Ministry of Health guidelines use similar revised numbers.
-The reason is simple but important - South Asians develop type 2 diabetes and heart disease at a lower body weight than the standard chart assumes.
+You should use lower thresholds.
+For South Asians, risk starts climbing at a BMI of 23, and India's 2025 guidelines now treat any BMI above 23 as the entry point for obesity assessment.
+The lower cut-offs began with the WHO 2004 expert consultation published in The Lancet.
+In January 2025, Indian experts from AIIMS, Fortis C-DOC and N-DOC went further and formally redefined obesity for Asian Indians, the first update in 15 years.
+The reason is simple but important.
+South Asians develop type 2 diabetes and heart disease at a lower body weight than the standard chart assumes.

 Key takeaways

 • Use lower cut-offs.
-For South Asians, overweight begins at a BMI of 23 and obesity at around 27.5, not 25 and 30.
+For South Asians, risk begins at a BMI of 23, not 25.
+Under India's 2025 revised definition, a BMI above 23 is already the starting point for obesity assessment.

 • Same BMI, more fat.
 At an identical BMI, South Asians carry more total body fat and more visceral fat around the organs than White Europeans.